No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Evaluation of

 \subsection{Evaluation Setup}

-\parabf{Evaluation Dataset.} To evaluate the effectiveness of \ourtool{}, we further construct an additional evaluation dataset so as to avoid using the same benchmark that has been extensively analyzed in our previous study.
+\parabf{RQ5 Setup.} As for the evaluation dataset in RQ5, we re-sample another 100 data pairs from the remaining 748 data pairs in Section~\ref{sec:study:dataset} (recall that we collect 1,748 data pairs in total and 1,000 of them are included in the benchmark for the empirical study).
+The reason that we construct such an additional evaluation dataset for evaluation is to avoid using the same benchmark that has been extensively analyzed in our previous study.
 Since our approach is inspired by the findings from our study, evaluating it on a separate dataset could eliminate the potential overfitting issues.
-In Section~\ref{sec:study:dataset}, we collect 1,748 data pairs in total and 1,000 of them are included in the benchmark for the empirical study; and in this section, we further re-sample another 100 data pairs from the remaining 748 data pairs as our evaluation dataset to evaluate the effectiveness of \ourtool{}.

-\parabf{Studied Techniques.} To evaluate the overall effectiveness of \ourtool{} and the individual contribution of each component (\ie{} the initial test generator and the iterative test refiner) in \ourtool{}, we study three techniques: